irffanhaziq/DataManagementAssignment3/README.md

 ```
 **('F1 SCORE OF THE MODEL:', 0.9672820512820512)**

 The F1 score is the harmonic mean of precision and recall.
 It provides a balance between precision and recall, being approximately 96.73% in this case.
-A high F1 score indicates a model with both high precision and recall.
+A high F1 score indicates a model with both high precision and recall.A high F1 score is also indicative of a model that performs well in both avoiding false positives and false negatives.

 ### Create a DataFrame to show y_test and y_pred side by side
 ```